Xilinx/inference-server/docs/xmodel_example_cpp.rst

 Inference
 ---------

-We can then send the request to Xilinx Inference Server by passing in a name from the output of a previous ``load()`` and the request itself.
+We can then send the request to AMD Inference Server by passing in a name from the output of a previous ``load()`` and the request itself.
 With the native C++ API, enqueueing the request returns a Future object that we can later check to get the response.
 For now, since there's only one, we can call ``get()`` on a Future object, which will block until the response is available.
 The Future object will return a :cpp:class:`proteus::InferenceResponse` object.